nwg-piotr/nwg-panel/README.md

 **Development status is alpha.
 Errors are expected (please report by submitting issues).
 Breaking changes may, and probably will occur.**

-I don't plan on many built-in modules.
+I don't plan on many more built-in modules.
 Basis system controls are available in the Controls module, and whatever else you may need, there's an Executor for that.

 ![gh.png](https://scrot.cloud/images/2021/02/01/gh.png)